 District 1 County Commissioner: Not by way of excuse, but truly in response, the Federal programs associated with the COVID response were unnecessarily arduous and created confusion at all levels of government.
 While the monetary response was accepted, the premise of these programs was nothing more than an administrative shell game.
-From the outset of the response, guidance was termed as "interim", then "final interim" and finally, "final" (redundancy intentional).
+From the outset of the response, guidance was termed as "interim", then "final Interim" and finally, "final" (redundancy intentional).
 The intent of our national level leadership became more apparent as these programs progressed with each iteration of programming being reliant on returned funds from the previous.
 Without grandstanding, I will simply say that no entity, regardless of their planning with these programs, will be found as fully compliant.
 As these programs have a sunset in the near term, I suspect these findings will disappear.

-District 2 County Commissioner: I was not in office the year audited, but I will work with the other elected officials to implement a system of internal controls to ensure compliance with grant requirements.
+District 2 County Commissioner: I was not in office the year audited, but I will work with other elected officials to implement a system of internal controls to ensure compliance with grants requirements.

-District 3 County Commissioner: I will work with the other elected officials creating internal controls to ensure compliance with grant requirements.
+District 3 County Commissioner: The elected officials will work together to implement a system of internal controls to ensure compliance with grant requirements.